tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The physical layer model provided in this LTE simulator is based on the one described in [Piro2011]_, with the following modifications.
-The model now includes the inter cell intereference calculation and the simulation of uplink traffic, including both packet transmission and CQI generation.
+The model now includes the inter cell interference calculation and the simulation of uplink traffic, including both packet transmission and CQI generation.

 Subframe Structure